-Determine the EER for both MT and LT applications.
+Determine the EER for both medium temperature and low temperature applications.

 Compressor performance curves were obtained from a review of manufacturer data for reciprocating compressors as a function of SCT, cooling load, and cooling capacity of compressor.

-Part-load ratio (PLR) is the ratio of total cooling load (from Cooling Load Calculation Section) to compressor capacity.
+Part-load ratio (PLR) is the ratio of total cooling load to compressor capacity.
 It indicates the percentage of compressor capacity needed to remove the total cooling load.
 It is calculated by the following equation:

 PLR=QcoolingQcapacity